-Bouvet had a total balance sheet of NOK 535.9 million at 31 December 2016, compared with NOK 486.2 million a year earlier.
-Higher turnover led to an increase in accounts receivable in 2016.
+Bouvet had a total balance sheet of NOK 644.1 million at 31 December 2017, compared with NOK 535.9 million a year earlier.
+Higher turnover led to an increase in accounts receivable in 2017.
 The group has good control with and overview of its receivables, and regards them as sound.

-Consolidated equity at 31 December came to NOK 176.2 million, compared with NOK 174.6 million in 2015.
-Bouvet paid a total of NOK 66.6 million in dividend to shareholders during the year.
-The group's capital adequacy measured by the carried equity ratio was 32.9 per cent at 31 December 2016, compared with 35.9 per cent a year earlier.
+Consolidated equity at 31 December came to NOK 220.4 million, compared with NOK 176.2 million in 2016.
+Bouvet paid a total of NOK 71.8 million in dividend to shareholders during the year.
+The group's capital adequacy measured by the carried equity ratio was 34.2 per cent at 31 December 2017, compared with 32.9 per cent a year earlier.
 Bouvet's aim is to maintain an equity ratio in excess of 30 per cent.

-Consolidated cash flow from operations was NOK 113.5 million, compared with NOK 123.7 million in 2015.
-Liquid assets of NOK 165.9 million take the form of bank deposits.
+Consolidated cash flow from operations was NOK 149 million, compared with NOK 113.5 million in 2016.
+Liquid assets of NOK 205.4 million take the form of bank deposits.

-Consolidated investment totalled NOK 38.2 million in 2016.
-Purchases of new operating equipment accounted for NOK 21.7 million of this total, investment in intangible assets for NOK 9.2 million and acquisition of businesses for NOK 7.3 million.
-The group disposed of business assets totalling NOK 0.4 million during the year, so that net investment for 2016 came to NOK 37.8 million compared with NOK 12.8 million the year before.
+Consolidated investment totalled NOK 30.9 million in 2017.
+Purchases of new operating equipment accounted for NOK 20.4 million of this total and investment in intangible assets for NOK 10.5 million.
+The group disposed of business assets totalling NOK 1 million during the year, so that net investment for 2017 came to NOK 29.9 million compared with NOK 37.8 million the year before.

-The board takes the view that Bouvet has sufficient capital to finance the group's liabilities, investment needs and operations from internal funds
+The board takes the view that Bouvet has sufficient capital to finance the group's liabilities, investment needs and operations from internal funds.

-Net profit for parent company Bouvet ASA came to NOK 81.1 million, compared with NOK 68.3 million in 2015.
+Net profit for parent company Bouvet ASA came to NOK 110 million, compared with NOK 81.1 million in 2016.
 The bulk of the company's profit comprises recognised dividend and group contribution from the Bouvet Norge AS subsidiary, and the rise for the year primarily reflected increased income from Bouvet Norge.
 The investment in Bouvet Norge is the parent company's principal asset.
 Liabilities for the parent company consist almost entirely of provision for dividend and debt to subsidiaries.
-Cash flow from operations was negative at NOK 2 million, compared with a negative NOK 2 million in 2015.
+Cash flow from operations was negative at NOK 2.8 million, compared with a negative NOK 2 million in 2016.

-Pursuant to section 3, sub-section 3a of the Norwegian Accounting Act, the board confirms that the going concern assumption is realistic, and the accounts for 2016 have been prepared on that basis.
+Pursuant to section 3, sub-section 3a of the Norwegian Accounting Act, the board confirms that the going concern assumption is realistic, and the accounts for 2017 have been prepared on that basis.
 This is based on the group's long-term forecasts as well as its equity and liquidity positions.